zonArt/openlp/documentation/manual/source/songs.rst

 Songs
 =====

-The `Songs Plugin` is where you access your database of songs.
-From here you can also edit songs, add new songs, and even convert songs from other formats.
+Managing your songs in OpenLP is a relatively simple process.
+There are also converters provided to get data from other formats into OpenLP.

 Song Importer
 =============